Symphony No. 3 (Bernstein): I : Invocation – Kaddish 1

 The text begins with a narrator addressing "My Father" (i.e., God).
-He/she states that he/she wants to pray a kaddish.
+They state that they want to pray a kaddish.
 After the initial approach to the Father in prayer, a chorus sings his kaddish in Aramaic.
 At the end, the narrator repeats the final words of the prayer:

 Amen!
 Amen!
 Did You hear that, Father?

 Sh’lama raba!
 May abundant peace Descend on us.
 Amen.

 The speaker then questions why He would allow such disorder in mankind's lives, suggesting that surely He must have the power to change it.

 II : Din-Torah – Kaddish 2

 The prayer escalates into a confrontation with the Father (who never replies in the symphony), and in a "certain respectful fury", accusing him of violating his promise with mankind.
 One of the more poignant texts from the symphony comes from this movement:

 Are You listening, Father?
 You know who I am: